ICI3D/MMED/logistics/index.md

 ### For everyone
 - {: .shadow} Please review this [important information for visitors to AIMS and South Africa](./ImportantInfoAIMS.pdf) prior to arrival.
-- Participants will be staying in the AIMS housing, joining the students there for the year-long programme.
-You will likely be sharing a room with another participant, and the bathrooms are shared.
-If you arrive at AIMS after checkin on Sunday, one or more volunteers will be available in the lobby to answer any questions you may have and take you to your room.
+- External participants will be staying in the Empire Building, across the street from AIMS.
 - Check back here for final accommodation guidelines. **Please review the [accommodation guidelines](./accommodationGuidelines) prior to arrival.**{: .shadow}
 - {: .shadow} Please complete the [Emergency Contact](./emergencyContact) and [Photo Release](./photoRelease) forms and send completed copies to <forms@ici3d.org> by the end of the day on Monday.